dewomser/Toot_music_is_playing/README.md

 Needs Linux/KDE with mpris, Bash,Toot

-Toot must be authorized at the Mastodon instance
+Toot must be authorized at the Mastodon instance.

 ## tweet_music